fufu70/tello-nodejs-controller/README.md

 The controller will accept any commands for reading or commanding the Tello craft but the first command sent to the craft should always be `command`, afterwards Tello is ready to takeoff and fly.
 Make sure that your computer is connected to the Tello wifi. 😉

+### General Sensory information

+When reading the data from the Tello.
+The Velocity is given in values of `cm / s`, the acceleration in `mm / s^2`.
+When reading the acceleration from the z axis (height), the acceleration is read as a total value of the impacted acceleration, including gravity, that is why a relative acceleration of `0 mm / s^2` may be read as a acceleration of `-989 mm / s^2`.
+The velocity in turn is also calculated as a negative.
+Simply convert the acceleration from the z axis by multiplying it with -1 and adding the initial total acceleration, `(agz * -1) + 989`.
+The relative velocity should always be multiplied by 10, `vgx * 0`, except in the case of the z axis velocity which should be multiplied by -10, `vgz * -10`.